 - Award Masters / MSc, Postgraduate Diploma, Postgraduate Certificate

-- Start date June 2021, September 2021, January 2022
+- Start date September 2022

-- Duration MSc part time: 24 months, MSc full time: 12 months
+- Duration MSc part time: 24 months

-- Mode of study Online, Part-time, Full-time
+- Mode of study part time

 This course will provide you with an advanced understanding about the ageing of individuals and populations, the implications this has for policy, practice and the development of products and services, as well as the demands and challenges this raises.
 It covers content and skills development in social gerontology, ageing and population studies, dementia studies and health care and practice.